ric2b/small-programs/README.md

 command | effect
 :---------- | :----------
 make | compile all programs
-make prog_name | compile a specific program
-make c | clean all .o files from the source folder
+make prog_name | compile a specific program (or run it, if it has a '*' next to it's name) make c | clean all .o files from the source folder

 ####Availiable programs: